tobka777/zedd2/README.md

 - Summary window for work hours.
 - Overview of working time and overtime.
 - Automatic pause of working time when computer is inactive.
-- Forecast possible with a substitute button.
+- Forecast possible with an "Ersatz" button.
 - Individual names for tasks that can be assigned to a Clarity task with a comment.
 - Automatic detection of holidays by country and federal state.